bdunko/Charon-s-Obol/notes/Obol/Data/Characters.md

 		- [ ] Pelte (light shield) -
 	- [ ] Monster can have 'armor', reduces damage dealt by 1.
 	- [ ] More simple idea given the monster rework: Monsters are more numerous.
 You cannot end the round until all monsters are slain.
 Once all monsters are slain, the round ends automatically.
 Possibly for thematic purposes, we can still use the 'weapon' coins up there instead of typical payoff coins.
 You have a set number of souls to spend in shops and earn souls for killing monsters.
+- [ ] Mythical Hero - Your coins land on heads 99% of the time.
+Every round is a trial.
+Monsters are more numerous and must be destroyed to progress.
 - [ ] Versus mode/tug of war - No souls; Charon has a life pile and so do you.
 Soul gains take life from Charon; life gain takes life from you.
 Take all of Charon's life before you do each round.
 Remaining life is converted to shards and used to purchase new coins and upgrades.
 - [ ] Cube Draft - Coins last only a single round, then are destroyed.
 Select a new set of 5 coins from a selection of 8 in the shop every round.
 Shard quota per round.
 - [ ] Chaos - Whenever a coin is flipped, its power is randomized, except for a single Obol on the left.
 You can still upgrade coins, they keep their denomination.